 The program has developed this policy to provide appropriate guidance and feedback to those students who struggle to meet established instructional objectives and expected competencies.
-This policy guides administrative decisions and procedures regarding student progress, remediation.
-All academic plans concerning student progress, remediation will be individualized and implemented when deficiencies are identified.
+This policy guides administrative decisions and procedures regarding student progress including remediation and remediation outcomes.
+When required, student success plans and remediation will be student specific and implemented when required to ensure student mastery of required curricular components, competencies, PLOs, and course learning outcomes (CLOs).